open-telemetry/oteps/text/0257-utf8-handling.md

 3. Prior to an exporter, with data coming from either an external source and/or modified by potentially untrustworhty code.

-Each of these approaches will take significant effort and cost the user at runtime, therefore:
+Each of these approaches will take significant effort and vary in cost at runtime.

+#### Proposed Collector behavior change

+To reduce the cost of UTF-8 validation to a minimum, we propose:

-- UTF-8 validation SHOULD be enabled by default
+- UTF-8 validation SHOULD be enabled by default for all Receiver components
 - Users SHOULD be able to opt out of UTF-8 validation
-- A `receiverhelper` library SHOULD offer a function to correct invalid UTF-8 in-place, with two configurable outcomes (1) reject individual items containing invalid UTF-8, (2) repair invalid UTF-8.
+- A `receiverhelper` library SHOULD offer a function to correct invalid UTF-8 in-place, with two configurable outcomes (1) reject individual items containing invalid UTF-8, meaning to count them as rejected spans/points/logs, and (2) repair invalid UTF-8 as specified for SDKs above.

 When an OpenTelemetry collector receives telemetry data in any protocol, in cases where the underlying RPC or protocol buffer